Political Economy Summary

 Click on a thumbnail below to read the relevant PESA Regional Integration Monitor relating to Kenya.

-Click on a thumbnail below to view the latest PESA public engagements on issues relating to Kenya.
+Click on a thumbnail below to view the latest PESA Policy Dialogues on issues relating to Kenya.

 Kenya is a country in East Africa with a coastline on the Indian Ocean, which contains swamps of East African mangroves, and broad plains and numerous hills on inlands.
 Central and Western Kenya is characterised by the Kenyan Rift Valley which is home to Kenya’s highest mountain, Mount Kenya and Mount Elgon on the border between Kenya and Uganda.
 The Kakamega Forest in western Kenya is a relic of an East African rainforest.
 In addition there is Mau Forest, the largest forest complex in East Africa.